 The recorded music industry continues to undergo substantial change.
 These changes continue to have a substantial impact on our business.
 See "- The recorded music industry has been declining and may continue to decline, which may adversely affect our prospects and our results of operations."
 Following the 2004 acquisition of substantially all of the interests of the recorded music and music publishing business of Time Warner, we implemented a broad restructuring plan in order to adapt our cost structure to the changing economics of the music industry.
 Since then, we have continued to shift resources from our physical sales channels to efforts focused on digital distribution, emerging technologies and other new revenue streams.
 In addition, in order to help mitigate the effects of the recorded music transition, we continue our efforts to reduce overhead and manage our variable and fixed-cost structure to minimize any impact.
-In addition, as PLG had meaningful operational overlap with our existing business, we have taken actions to achieve cost savings in conjunction with the PLG Acquisition.
+In addition, as PLG had meaningful operational overlap with our existing business we implemented a restructuring and integration plan and achieved cost savings in conjunction with the PLG Acquisition.